-Operating revenues for our International Drilling segment during the three months ended September 30, 2023 March 31, 2024 increased by \$38.4 million \$29.3 million or 13% 9% compared to the corresponding prior year period.
-This The increase was due is primarily attributable to a 3% 6% increase in the average rigs working, reflecting increased drilling activity as market conditions and demand for our international drilling services have increased since the prior year.
-The increase is also attributable to an increase in day rates, as pricing for our services has improved since the third quarter of 2022.
+Operating revenues for our International Drilling segment during the three months ended March 31, 2024 June 30, 2024 increased by \$29.3 million \$19.1 million or 9% 6% compared to the corresponding prior year period.
+The increase is primarily attributable to a 6% 9% increase in the average rigs working, reflecting increased drilling activity as market conditions and demand for our international drilling services have increased since the prior year.